A Timeline of Vermeer's Life - 1641-1652

 SCIENCE & PHILOSOPHY

-Isaac Newton (d.1727), English physicist, mathematician and scientist, was born in Woolsthorpe (Grantham), Lincolnshire, England.
-He enunciated the laws of motion and the law of gravity.
+Isaac Newton (d.1727), English physicist, mathematician and scientist, is born in Woolsthorpe (Grantham), Lincolnshire, England.
+He enunciates the laws of motion and the law of gravity.

-Jan 8, Astronomer Galileo Galilei (77) died in Arcetri, Italy.
+January 8, Astronomer Galileo Galilei dies in Arcetri, Italy.

 HISTORY

-Jan 4, King Charles I attacked the English parliament with 400 soldiers
+January 4, King Charles I attacks the English parliament with 400 soldiers.

-Feb 25, Dutch settlers slaughtered lower Hudson Valley Indians in New Netherlands, North America, who sought refuge from Mohawk
+Feb.
+25, Dutch settlers slaughter lower Hudson Valley Indians in New Netherlands, North America, who seek refuge from the Mohawk.

-Aug 22, Civil war in England began as Charles I declared war on the Puritan Parliament at Nottingham.
-Charles I went to the House of Commons to arrest some of its members and was refused entry.
-From this point on no monarch was allowed entry.
+Aug.
+22, Civil war in England begins as Charles I declares war on the Puritan Parliament at Nottingham.
+Charles I goes to the House of Commons in order to arrest some of its members buts is refused entry.
+From this point on no monarch is allowed entry.

-Dec 13, Dutch navigator and explorer Abel Janszoon Tasman arrived in present-day New Zealand.
-He fled after Maori cannibals feasted on the “friendship party” he sent ashore.
+Dec.
+13, Dutch navigator and explorer Abel Janszoon Tasman arrives in present-day New Zealand.
+He flees after Maori cannibals feast on the "friendship party" he sends ashore.

 Period of English civil wars.

-John Evyln, English diarist visits the Tomb of William the Silent in the Nieuwe Kerk, one of the principle tourist attractions of Delft.
+John Evyln, English diarist visits the Tomb of William the Silent in the Nieuwe Kerk, one of the principal tourist attractions of Delft.

 VERMEER'S LIFE & ART

-DUTCH PAINTING Willem van Aelst pupil of his uncle Ever van Aelst is admitted to the St. Luke's guild in Delft.
-He was an excellent draughtsman and vivid colorist.
-Van Aelst's still-lives are distinguishable from those of other Dutch painters, being frequently littered with bric-á-brac of Renaissance antiquarianism.
+Willem van Aelst, a pupil of his uncle Ever van Aelst, is admitted to the Guild of Saint Luke in Delft.
+He is an excellent draughtsman and vivid colorist.
+Van Aelst's still-lives are distinguishable from those of other Dutch painters in that they are frequently littered with bric-á-brac of Renaissance antiquarianism.

 EUROPEAN PAINTING &